vganapati/LED_PVAE/README.md

 ./scripts/optimizer_sweep.sh dataset_foam_v2_pac1 10000 5 1e-3 true
 ```

-Analyze and visualize the results by creating $\LaTeX$ tables, using the following script and trying different inputs.
+Analyze and visualize the results by creating LaTeX tables, using the following script and trying different inputs.
 It is recommended to run the following using `spyder`.
 ```
 final_analyze_table.py
 ```